ru-bem/COExp33-The-Definitive-Performance-Mod/readme.md

 ##### ⬇️ Only download this mod from [Nexus Mods](https://www.nexusmods.com/clairobscurexpedition33/mods/308) or from [Github](https://github.com/ru-bem/COExp33-The-Definitive-Performance-Mod/releases/latest).
 Please report if you see this being distributed anywhere else. <br><br> Also remember: This mod is and will be free forever.<br> If this made your game better and you'd like to say thanks, a donation helps a lot more than you can imagine!

 [![](https://raw.githubusercontent.com/ru-bem/COExp33-The-Definitive-Performance-Mod/refs/heads/main/assets/kofi.png)](https://ko-fi.com/rubem) [![](https://raw.githubusercontent.com/ru-bem/COExp33-The-Definitive-Performance-Mod/refs/heads/main/assets/livepix.png)](https://livepix.gg/rubem)
-ℹ️ This mod was made by testing hundreds of UE5 console variables, one by one.

 ---
 ### **AMD GPU owners:**<br>